The Pulse: Paris

 She had tried to face all things as they were, unvarnished with what she might want them to be.
 At 86, she was still sane enough to see that anything else could only be categorized as la belle espérance.
 And now, after her careful, creative, ruthless construction, she lamented that she couldn't climb to the skies.

 As a philosopher, Madame Dupont had always been preoccupied by definitions.
 And this is where she parted with Pascal, who argued (in De l'esprit géométrique et de l'art de persuader) that since reality could only be quantified (geometrically and mathematically) by using axioms, then reality must find its ultimate axiom, its ultimate definition, in God.
-Despite what seemed to her Pascal's existential leanings, he insisted that the meaning of axioms — those things we know to be true, but can't say why — must reside in the mysteries of God.
+Despite what seemed to her Pascal's existential leanings, he insisted that the meaning of axioms — those things we feel to be true, but can't prove why they’re true — must reside in the mysteries of God.
 Everything that’s relative — so beautiful in mathematics and geometry, and yet so untrustworthy in human thinking — must find its deeper coordinates in The Eternal.
 And by The Eternal he meant the sacred mysteries of the Catholic Church.

 Conrad and she used to laugh whenever they heard this kind of reasoning.
 Sitting opposite each other in their shared study overlooking Boulevard Montparnasse, they would cry out in unison, Siècle des Lumieres! in much the same way the French used to exclaim Sacré bleu! or the Québécois still cried out Tabarnac!